SiyamthandaD/bias-audit-report/README.md

 3. bash
 npm start

-Usage
+## Usage
-Upload your dataset or connect to your algorithm
+* Upload your dataset or connect to your algorithm.

-Configure the audit parameters
+* Configure the audit parameters.

-Generate and review the bias report
+* Generate and review the bias report.

-Export results as needed
+* Export results as needed.

-Contributing
+## Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork the project
+## Fork the project

-Create your feature branch (git checkout -b feature/AmazingFeature)
+* Create your feature branch (git checkout -b feature/AmazingFeature).

-Commit your changes (git commit -m 'Add some amazing feature')
+* Commit your changes (git commit -m 'Add some amazing feature').

-Push to the branch (git push origin feature/AmazingFeature)
+* Push to the branch (git push origin feature/AmazingFeature).

-Open a Pull Request
+* Open a Pull Request.

-License
+## 📄 License
-[Specify your license here, e.g., MIT, Apache 2.0]
+This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
+## Acknowledgements
 [List any inspirations, code references, or acknowledgements]

 [Mention any team members or contributors]

+<div align="center"> <p>Built with ❤️ by Siyamthanda Dlakavu</p>